robin-raymond/zax.io/functions.md

 // Allowed to call the function with a value func(42)

-// Allowed to call the function with the default value
+// Allowed to call the function with the default instance value
-// (by declaring an empty variable the function input argument default is used) func(:)
+// (by declaring an empty variable the default instance value for the input
+// argument type is used)
+func(:)

+// Allowed to call the function with the default argument value
+// (by using the discard (`#`) operator, the default input argument is used
+// and as a fall back a default instance for the input argument type is used) func(#)

 // ERROR: The argument for the function is not acknowledged as existing
 // thus the compiler cannot determine if ignoring the argument was done